TudorBld/Cable-continuity-tester/README.md

   - Stop on error: if current wire is OK, jumpes to the next.
 Otherwise waits for user input.
   - Blind: checks without template.
 Shows where every wire goes.
 - Accept a golden standard cable template
+- Be able to accept a new template without reprogramming the arduino.

 \
 \*\